ambitiousfew/licensor/README.md

 }

-// generate your license with the private key and the document license, err := lk.NewLicense(privateKey, docBytes) if err != nil {
+// generate your license with the private key and the document license, err := licensor.NewLicense(privateKey, docBytes) if err != nil {
 	log.Fatal(err)